Experienced, keen riders discovering the dramatic nature of our forest and high desert .

 This is our longest ride.
-Riders should be in good shape.
-The trail has some challenges.
+Riders should be fit and in good shape.
+The trail offers it’s challenges.
 It takes us trough some rough and remote backdrops with some few technical difficulties.
-Our surefooted endurance horses are highly trained, and comfort our riding guest with their calm attitude handling this beautiful trail.
+Our surefooted endurance horses are experts, and comfort our riding guest with their calm attitude, handling this beautiful trail.

-Scenery is breathtaking, this ride is only single foot track, very remote.
 Take off from the ranch in an old forest, and we end up in a scenic desert.
 Often we get followed by a lovely breathe of wind.
 Since we incline and following the next 20 km the spine of the mountain, a layer of clothes can keep you comfortable.

 Ride from tall pines to the exotic desert, by wonderful views

 Meet your horse in a arena.
 A guide will demonstrate at first in our arena a detailed riding demonstration.
 If you have no questions, you can swing yourself up in the saddle and check your horse in the ring.
 Go forward at a walk and trot, go back, bend him around barrels and work on some rein cues.
-This first meeting and test ride at the ring, will help to connect and bond with the horses, so riders feel safer to go on this very long ride the next day.
+This first introduction ride at the ring, will help to connect and bond with the horses, so riders feel safer to go on this ride the next day.

 White Mountain Sky Tour

-After breakfast we saddling up to head out, early during the morning for a good long climb up to the trail head of the epic Pacific Crest Trail.
+We head out early during the morning, beginning with a long climb up to the trail head of the epic Pacific Crest Trail.
 From here we go towards Mexico heading south.
 This 7 miles shaded section of this constantly gently bending trail guides us through a ancient pine forest, and black oak trees paired by stunning views across the desert.
 We switching from trot and walk, depending on the footing, trot when we can, but walking if we must- to cover some miles.

-Soon we arrive in Upper Shake Campground and stopping for a short break, if riders want to.
-Otherwise we keep heading on to finish.
+Soon we arrive in Upper Shake Campground and stop for a break.